ampproject/amp-by-example/README.md

 }--->
 ```

-There is a special preview mode for AMP for Ads (A4A) samples:
+There is a special preview mode for AMP Ad samples:

 ```json
 <!---{